oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

         If the user's identity is a string containing the end user token, the value can be the string "client_credentials" or "on_behalf_of".
 For "client_credentials", the token is obtained using the application's client ID and secret.
 For "on_behalf_of", the token is obtained using the application's client ID and secret along with the user token as an assertion.

-        If the user's identity is a two-tuple containing a local database user name and a key, the value can be the string "client_credentials".
+        If the user's identity is a two-item tuple containing a local database user name and a key, the value can be the string "client_credentials".
       - Required
     * - ``authority``
       - The URL that indicates a directory from which the IAM can request authentication tokens.